CeeblueTV/webrtc-load-tool/README.md

   Maximum number of connections to create (default: `"1"`)
 - `-d, --duration duration`
   Time to run the test (default: `1m0s`)
+- `-l, --lite`
+Lite mode, no Video or Audio handling
 - `-m, --relaymode string`
   Relay mode to use (`auto`, `no`, `only`) (default: `"auto"`)
 - `-r, --runup duration`